 Our plan this weekend: Saturday movie night at their house.
 Popcorn, wine, and PJs are required.

-Plus I loved what she had to say on her website about her relationship to food and happiness so agreed to meet.
-I had know idea that we’d hit it off so quickly and become so close in a matter of weeks.
-We were lucky that our husbands also happen to get along so we do a lot of double date with the Morgans.
+I had no idea that we’d hit it off so quickly and become so close in a matter of weeks.
+We were lucky that our husbands also happen to get along so we do a lot of double date with her and her husband.

 Takeaway: Find people in your town or area that you went to school with or may have worked with in the past.
 Do a search on LinkedIn or ask friends if they know anyone who might fit the bill.